ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "To improve is to change; to be perfect is to change often."
+  "It is easier to live through someone else than to become complete yourself."
-<br>— Winston Churchill
+<br>— Betty Friedan
 </blockquote>
 </h3>